Sanizzang/Algorithm/README.md

 > #### There are five steps that we have to know
 >
 >
->> 1. Solving 3 Problems of which part are random for a week at least and it gonna be saved each folder related to part
+>> 1. Solving 3 Problems of which part are random for a week at least and it gonna be saved each folder related to the part.
->> 2. Each problem is given with a file that would be written with 6 steps
+>> 2. Each problem has to be written with given a 6 steps file.
 >>
 ```
 							* Six Steps *